 Disable Secure Boot

-- Hold Command + R while turning on your Mac to boot into recovery mode.
+- Boot into recovery mode again (hold Command + R while turning on your Mac).

 - In the Secure Boot window, select No Security.